Piara Waters

 Piara Waters lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data) to estimate growth across all areas post-2032.
-Looking ahead, population projections indicate a significant increase for Piara Waters (SA2), with an expected growth of 5,728 persons by 2041.
-This reflects an overall increase of 30.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas across the nation is forecast, with the suburb expected to grow by 5,709 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 30.7% in total over the 17 years.

 Frequently Asked Questions - Population